canonical/cloud-init/specs/distros.rst

 comprehend and extend.
 We have the following examples of how an object should look, depending on its state and behaviour:

- - Use ``.attribute`` if it the attribute is not changeable throughout the life of the object.
+ - Use ``.attribute`` if the attribute is not changeable throughout the life of the object.
-   For instance, the name of a name of a device.
+   For instance, the name of a device.

  - Use ``.method()`` for obtaining a variant attribute, which can be different throughout the execution of the object and not modifiable